-✓ NATURALISTS
+NATURALISTS

-Spend your days learning from the naturalists who live and work on Little St. Simons Island.
+Spend your days learning from the naturalists who live and work on Little St. Simons Island as well as a few scientists from off island.

 PRISTINE BEACHES

 Whether you're walking, biking, or birding, enjoy the miles of untouched coastline, populated by only you and your fellow travelers.